-- business information technology;
+- business information technology

-- business systems engineering;
+- business systems engineering

-- computer networking and hardware;
+- computer networking and hardware

-- computer science;
+- computer science

-- computer software development;
+- computer software development

-- information technology;
+- information technology

-- internet engineering;
+- internet engineering

 - software engineering.

 Employers often look for in-depth knowledge of the programs and applications they use, typically Microsoft, Linux and Cisco technologies.

-You will need to show evidence of the following:
+You'll need to show evidence of the following:

-- the ability to think logically;
+- the ability to think logically

-- a good memory of how software and operating systems work;
+- a good memory of how software and operating systems work

-- excellent listening and questioning skills, combined with the ability to interact confidently with clients to establish what the problem is and explain the solution;
+- excellent listening and questioning skills, combined with the ability to interact confidently with clients to establish what the problem is and explain the solution

-- the ability to work well in a team;
+- the ability to work well in a team

-- a strong customer focus;
+- a strong customer focus

-- the ability to prioritise your workload;
+- the ability to prioritise your workload

 - attention to detail.

-They are employed by a variety of organisations, in both the public and private sector, including:
+IT technical support officers work for a variety of organisations, in both the public and private sector, including:

-- IT maintenance companies;
+- IT maintenance companies

-- call centres;
+- call centres

-- retailing chains;
+- retailing chains

-- financial institutions;
+- financial institutions

-- education (schools, colleges, universities);
+- education (schools, colleges, universities)

-- local government;
+- local government